Mijatol-art/woan-minecraft-folio/README.md

 **[Live Site](http://woanminecraftfolio.com/)**

 This repo contains code of a an immersive three.js website portfolio!!
-Recently won some awards!!
+This website won some awards!
 See them here:

 - [FWA of the Day](https://thefwa.com/cases/educational-minecraft-folio)
 - [Awwwards Honorable Mention](https://www.awwwards.com/sites/educational-minecraft-folio)